"Hebi-no-hana, Home of Flowers and History" is a garden where you can enjoy flowers of every season! [Motomiya City, Fukushima Prefecture]

 The Hebi-no-hana Palace, a nationally registered tangible cultural property

-The Ito family is a large landowner, owning over 1,000 hectares of farmland, and this garden alone covers 33 hectares.
+The Ito family are major landowners, owning 1,000 hectares of farmland, and this garden alone covers 33 hectares.

-It's actually the family villa of Ito Hisao, the man who wrote the famous song "Iyomante no Yoru" (Night of Iyomante), which is also familiar from the NHK morning drama "Yell ."
-When I visited, a panel exhibition about Ito Hisao was being held.
+In fact,the family villa of Hisao Ito, who created the famous song "Iyomante no Yoru," which was featured in the NHK morning drama "Yell."
+When I visited, there was a panel exhibition about Hisao Ito.

 Within the Hebi-no-hana Palace, there are calligraphy works by famous people and screen paintings by famous artists spread across six rooms, which you can freely view

-The sculptures at the entrance are also a highlight.
-They are said to have been created using the techniques of the Hashimoto family, who have run a Buddhist altar carving shop in Nihonmatsu City, and were inspired by the carvings at Nikko Toshogu Shrine. the "Sleeping Cat" carving , which is a carving that gives off a sense of high skill and luxury.
+The carvings at the entrance are also breathtaking.
+They are said to have been created using the skills of the Hashimoto family, who have run a Buddhist altar carving shop in Nihonmatsu City, and were inspired by the carvings at Nikko Toshogu Shrine.the "Sleeping Cat" carving.
+These carvings exude a sense of high skill and luxury.

 How to enjoy Hebi-no-hana, the town of flowers and history

-In addition to enjoying the flowers while strolling through the garden and touring the historic Hebi-no-hana Palace, you can also feed the carp in the pond and enjoy boating in the water lily pond (1,000 yen per boat, maximum capacity 3 people).
+In addition to enjoying the flowers while strolling through the park and visiting the historic "Janohana Palace," visitorscan also feed the carp in the pond and enjoy boating on the pond where water lilies bloom.
+(1,000 yen per boat, capacity 3 people)

 I also rowed a boat with my children.
 It was a good workout and I felt refreshed in nature